Category: Her Space

 Almost all the things you feel like saying, feel like doing, and feel should make your wife want to stay in the marriage will only push her away.

-The reason for this is simple.
+The reason is simple.

 Right now, you are in a state of fear and desperation.